abarker/strip-hints/README.rst

 The command-line options are as follows:

+``--outfile`` (``-o``)
+   Write the output to a file with the pathname passed in.
+Files will be silently overwritten if they already exist.
+   If this argument is omitted the output is written to stdout.

+``--inplace``
+   Modify the input code file inplace; code will be replaced with the stripped code.
+This is the same as passing in the code file's name as the output file.

 ``--to-empty``
    Map removed code to empty strings rather than spaces.
 This is easier to read, but does not preserve columns.
 Default is false.